divinity-m/Anti-Gravity/dev_logs.md

-# Day 28 - Monday | In class work #
+# Day 28 - Monday | In class work & At home work #
 I tweaked with the designs of the buttons most of them now no longer rely on images, but rather canvas text.

+### At Home Work
+I gave some buttons images instead of text because they look nicer that way.

 ### Things Added:
- - Title screen design improvements
+ - Button design improvements